Race Officer Instructions

-1. A longer course for the Flying Fifteens
+1. A longer course for the Fast handicap fleet

-2. A shorter course for the Handicap start.
+2. A shorter course for the Slow Handicap fleet.
 Please note that a shorter course is required to ensure that the slower handicap boats are able to get 3 laps if possible.

 Notes on course setting

-an ideal reach for dinghies should be 135-150 degrees to the wind
+- -an ideal reach for dinghies should be 135o-150o degrees to the wind

-Use a gate – this means you are on station to finish, and on station, (unless wind changes direction) to start the next one.
-A quick turn around between 1stand 2nd race and 3rd and 4thrace is very important, to ensure sailors do not have to hang around, (finishing slower boats, in any fleet, a lap early also helps this turn around)
+A quick turn-around between races is very important, to ensure sailors do not have to hang around, (finishing slower boats, in any fleet, a lap early also helps this turn around).

 Length of Races - Races should be governed by how long they run for – not the number of laps.